codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 }
 ```

-Feel free to user a different chart version and your own runtime name.
-You can get both values for Codefresh token and account ID from the Codefresh UI as explained in the previous section.
+Feel free to user a different chart version and a custom name for the Hybrid GitOps Runtime.
+You can get values for both the Codefresh API token and account ID from the Codefresh UI as explained in the previous section.

-By default the Codefresh runtime can deploy to the cluster it is installed on.
+By default, the GitOps Runtime can deploy to the cluster it is installed on.
-You can also [use Terraform to connect additional]({{site.baseurl}}/docs/installation/gitops/managed-cluster/#add-a-managed-cluster-with-terraform) external clusters to your runtime.
+You can also [use Terraform to connect additional]({{site.baseurl}}/docs/installation/gitops/managed-cluster/#add-a-managed-cluster-with-terraform) external clusters to your Runtime.

-## Image overrides for private registries
-If you use private registries, you need to override specific image values for the different subcharts and container images.
-We have a utility to help override image values for GitOps Runtimes.
-The utility creates values files that match the structure of the subcharts, allowing you to easily replace image registries.
-During chart installation, you can provide these values files to override the images, as needed.
-For more details, see [ArtifactHub](https://artifacthub.io/packages/helm/codefresh-gitops-runtime/gitops-runtime#using-with-private-registries---helper-utility){:target="\_blank"}.

-## Custom repository certificates

-Repository certificates are required to authenticate users to on-premises Git servers.

-If your Git servers are on-premises, add the repository certificates to your Codefresh `values` file, in `.values.argo-cd`.
-These values are used by the argo-cd Codefresh deploys.
-For details on adding repository certificates, see this [section](https://github.com/codefresh-io/argo-helm/blob/argo-cd-5.29.2-cap-CR-18430/charts/argo-cd/values.yaml#LL336C7-L336C7){:target="\_blank"}.

-{% highlight yaml %}
-global:
-  codefresh:
-    tls:
-      caCerts:
-        # optional - use an existing secret that contains the cert
-        # secretKeyRef:
-        #   name: my-certificate-secret
-        #   key: ca-bundle.crt
-        # or create "codefresh-tls-certs" secret
-        secret:
-          create: true
-          content: |
-            -----BEGIN CERTIFICATE-----
-            ...
-            -----END CERTIFICATE-----
-{% endhighlight yaml %}

 ## Step-by-step Hybrid GitOps Runtime installation